 When your basement starts leaking, the last thing you want is mold to grow or uninvited pests to show up in the dead of night.
 Both scenarios are possible if you don’t waterproof your basement.
 Waterproofing can help you stop leakage and all undesirable effects that come with it, including pests and mold.
-But how much does it cost to waterproof a basement?
+There are so many benefits of waterproofing your basement.
+But how much does it cost to execute this essential project?

 In case you want to waterproof the exterior of the basement, talk to your local basement waterproofing contractor.
 They will provide a quote based on the size of your basement, which could be anywhere between $3 and $9 per square foot.
 Small repairs and filling cracks will likely cost $400 to $1,500.
 Enhancing the draining could be anywhere between $2,000 and $6,000.
 Note that these are ranges, not the exact prices.
 The final cost, in most cases, could be higher depending on the condition of the basement.

 If there’s external leaks or damages, you will have to do an excavation to get to the area that needs to be repaired.
-This will cost you anything from $100 to $250 per linear foot.
-Installing drains and window wells costs $500 to $2,000.
+This could cost you from $100 to $250 per linear foot.
+Installing drains and window wells may cost $500 to $2,000.

-Water damage repair after flooding will likely cost you $200, the bulk of which goes toward standing water removal.
+Water damage repair after flooding may cost you $200, the bulk of which goes toward standing water removal.
 For extra protection, it’s advisable to waterproof the foundation.
 This isn’t cheap.
 It could cost $5,000 to $10,000.

 Just like interior basement waterproofing, your contractor could charge you per linear foot or set a fixed project fee.
 Take time to compare rates and request a quote when you’re ready.
 You could save hundreds of dollars by working with a contractor who uses cost-effective waterproofing solutions and products.

 Waterproofing from the interior can double the protection of your basement.
 On average, you will spend anywhere between $3,000 for up to 1,000 sq. ft of basement.
-Waterproofing sealant will cost you $10-200 per bucket.
+Temporary waterproofing sealant could cost you $10-200 per bucket, but you'd have to re-apply it over time as it is only a temporary solution.
 If you have a crack in the foundation, you will have to seal it with epoxy injections, which costs $300 to $500 per crack repair.